Connecting your machine

 Shows particles smaller than 10 microns, including pollen, dust and pet dander.

 Shows gases released from a wide range of sources, such as aerosol sprays and air fresheners.
 They include formaldehyde and benzene, household fumes and odors.

 Nitrogen Dioxide (NO2)

-Shows oxidizing gases such as NO2, released by combustion.
+Shows oxidising gases such as NO2, released by combustion.
 Includes cigarette smoke, car emissions, candles and gas stoves.

 Understanding pollutant levels